Argentix03/WhatsAppBot/README.md

 # WhatsAppBot
 Simple Python WhatsApp bot using selenium with the chrome webdriver.

-Currently is just a CLI client for whatsapp, no bot functionality yet.
+Currently it's just a CLI client for whatsapp, no bot functionality yet.

 ## Install
 1. Download the zip